sbrycebarker/DRUM-KIT/README.md

 # DRUM-KIT
-## overview
 Drum kit using Javascript.
+Click buttons or corresponding keys on your keboard to play the drums!
 Built to strengthen Javascript understanding.